PrefectHQ/prefect-demo-stocks/README.md

 ```

-The sequentially numbered files are
+The sequentially numbered script files are used to guide you through Prefect basics.